Is your Tenancy Agreement fair or unfair?

 Examples of some unfair terms

-Following are some examples of unfair terms, which you should never use in a tenancy agreement, and you cannot enforce these terms on your tenants:
+Following are some examples of unfair terms which you should never use in a tenancy agreement, and you cannot enforce these terms on your tenants:

-• Terms those allow the Landlord to enter into the home during the tenancy period; without any permission or prior notice.
+• Terms and conditions that direct the Tenant to pay for maintenance and repairs, which the Landlord legally requires, allow the Landlord to order the home during the tenancy period without any permission or prior notice.

-How to act on unfair terms?
+How do we act on unfair terms?